percona/percona-xtrabackup/docs/index.rst

-.. dbqp documentation master file, created by sphinx-quickstart on Fri Aug 27 08:33:41 2010.
+.. kewpie documentation master file, created by sphinx-quickstart on Mon Dec  5 12:35:13 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dbqp's documentation!
+Welcome to kewpie's documentation!
 ===================================

-dbqp (DataBase Quality Platform) is designed to facilitate testing of MySQL-based database systems.
-Its aim is to provide a pluggable system that allows one to run a variety of testing tools and to share standard helper code (server allocation and management / test result reporting / etc)
+kewpie ((database) Quality Platform) is designed to facilitate testing of MySQL-based database systems.
+Its aim is to provide a pluggable system that can run a variety of testing tools via standard helper code (server allocation and management / test result reporting / etc)

 Introduction:
 -------------